 Are you a Flagstaff business looking to save water and money?
 The Water Wise Business Certification Program is a great way to show your customers that you’re a conservation-minded business.

-Call us at 928-213-2116 or email us at email@example.com and one of our staff members will get you enrolled in the Water Wise Business Program pilot!
+Call us (928-213-2116) or email us at email@example.com and one of our staff members will help enroll your business in the Water Wise Business Program.

-This is an opportunity for industry, municipalities, homes, businesses, and schools to take a look at their water use to see if there are simple ways to use less for the good of the water supply and future generations.
+This is an opportunity for industry, municipalities, homes, businesses, and schools to take a look at their water use to see if there are simple ways to save water and money!

-My water bill is so low; why do I need to worry about conservation?
+My water bill is so low; why should I worry about conservation?

 Are you interested in taking part?
 We would love to connect with you.

 Call the Water Conservation Department at 928-213-2116 or email us at Savewater@flagstaffaz.gov to learn more!

 Upper Lake Mary Reservoir (along with runoff from rain and snow) makes up our surface water supply (about 17% of all our water).
 Ground water comes from deep wells that tap into the Coconino Aquifer below Flagstaff (about 57% of our water supply).
 About 20% of our water use in town is from recycled water.

 Flagstaff uses between 7 and 13 million gallons of potable water each day.